lyj0913/CS61A/README.md

 At University Of California, Berkeley

 Overview: https://inst.eecs.berkeley.edu/~cs61a/su19/articles/about.html
 This page covers the course policies for CS 61A, the in-person version of the course.
-If you are looking for the course policies for CS W61A, the online version of the course, please see here

 The CS 61 series is an introduction to computer science, with particular emphasis on software and on machines from a programmer's point of view.